IronCoreLabs/rust-toolchain/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
-      - uses: IronCoreLabs/rust-toolchain@stable
+      - uses: IronCoreLabs/rust-toolchain@v1
       - run: cargo test --all-features
 ```

-The selection of Rust toolchain is made based on the particular @rev of this
-Action being requested.
-For example "IronCoreLabs/rust-toolchain@nightly" pulls in
-the nightly Rust toolchain, while "IronCoreLabs/rust-toolchain@1.42.0" pulls in
-1.42.0.

 ## Toolchain File

 The [Rust toolchain file](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) is supported.
 If present it will be used to populate `toolchain`, `components` and `targets` parameters.
 If those parameters are explicitly set as inputs to the action, they will take precedence over the values in the toolchain file.
-To use only the toolchain file for parameters, pass no inputs and set the @rev to @main.
+To use only the toolchain file for parameters, pass no inputs and set the `@rev` to `@v1`.

 ## Inputs